 Neuroscience is beginning to influence education across the world.
 This programme will provide you with the skills and understanding to interrogate and apply insights arising from neuroscience in education.

 It is suitable for teachers and practitioners of all subjects, including teachers of children with special needs, educational psychologists, education managers, and policymakers.
-It is for those who wish to enrich their educational thinking and practice with insights about typical and atypical learning from the sciences of the mind and brain.
+Students will enrich their educational thinking and practice with insights about typical and atypical learning from the sciences of the mind and brain.

-The programme also provides an excellent foundation for further research studies, such as a PhD, that involves the ideas and methods of cognitive neuroscience in areas related to education and learning.
+The programme also provides an excellent foundation for further research, such as a PhD, that involves the ideas and methods of cognitive neuroscience in areas related to education and learning.